jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis32.md

 When God gave his promise, he did, as it were, put himself in the power of those who know how to plead the promise. **Every promise is so much strength given to the man who has faith in the promise**, for he may with it overcome even the omnipotent God himself.
 #spurgeon

+#### v.19-20
+>He also instructed the second, the third and all the others who followed the herds: "You are to say the same thing to Esau when you meet him. <sup>20</sup>And be sure to say, 'Your servant Jacob is coming behind us.'"
+For he thought, "I will pacify him with these gifts I am sending on ahead; later, when I see him, perhaps he will receive me."

+Again we see Jacob the planner and the schemer.
+As he had taken Esau's birthright and blessing, as he had taken the best of Laban's herds, so now he had taken the best of Laban's herds, so now he had a plan to pacify Esau.
+However, it was not Jacob's plan that succeeded but his prayer.
+#sailhamer

 #### v.24
 >So Jacob was left alone, and a **man wrestled with** him till daybreak.